Glentaisie -Glen of Taisie.

 It was at the foot of Glentaisie near Ramoan that the MacDonnells regrouped their army before facing the O'Neill's at the 'Battle of Glentaisie' on May 2nd,1565.
 James MacDonnell had arrived from Scotland with reinforcements to aid Sorley Boy MacDonnell in his struggle with the O'Neill's who had forced him to retreat to Ballycastle after being defeated in the Glens.
 The battle resulted in the defeat of the MacDonnells and the death of Sorley's brother Angus, his other brother James died a few days later from wounds inflicted on the battlefield.

 If you want to travel through Glentaisie first, drive to the Hillhead on the main road out of Ballycastle to Coleraine.
 Next to the Hillhead Garage you will find a road leading off to the left down into Glentaisie.
 You can then follow this road through the glen to St. Patricks Church near Armoy.
 At St Patrick's you have a choice of either turning left for Glenshesk and Breen Wood or right for a short detour into Armoy and the Dark Hedges.
-If you go into Armoy then return this way for Glenshesk.
+If you go into Armoy then retrace your route back to St Patricks for for Glenshesk.

 Breen Wood is a remnant of an ancient oak forest that would have once covered most of the glen, it is now a nature reserve, nice for a walk with lots of lichens and wildlife.
 Opposite Breen Wood entrance you can alternatively follow the high road back to Ballycastle along the eastern side of Knocklayd above the glen, this road has some panoramic views to Rathin Island or follow the designated scenic drive through Glenshesk, its worth seeing both routes.
 Both end up at the same junction in Ballycastle.